 Two years after making his big-screen debut in Peter Weir’s Witness, Viggo Mortensen partnered up with Lou Diamond Phillips to play two junior detectives (Eddie Trumbull and Bobby Diaz, respectively) working a case with Crockett and Tubbs.
 But when a deal goes bad and Viggo is killed, his partner becomes convinced that Tubbs is dirty.
-Annette Bening also appears in the episode.
+Annette Bening also guest stars.
 The end.

 Being a South Florida-set show about drugs in the 1980s, the bulk of Miami Vice’s episodes surround South American drug and arms dealers.
 Which made its third season premiere, “When Irish Eyes Are Crying,” a bit of an anomaly (in a good way).
 In it, Detective Gina Calabrese (Saundra Santiago) falls for an Irish philanthropist—played by Liam Neeson—who turns out to be a former IRA member and current terrorist.
 Oops!

 13. Michael Richards // Season 2, Episode 17

 If you thought Michael Richards’s inflections as Cosmo Kramer were specific to his Seinfeld character, close your eyes and listen to him playing a sleazy bookie in this episode from Miami Vice’s second season.
 You’ll swear Jerry, George, Elaine are in the room, too.

 14. Stanley Tucci // Season 3, Episode 9